RemoCharles/Alcohol-Consumption-EDA-R/README.md

 -------------------------------------------
 - Only tested with Linux Ubuntu 18.04.4 LTS
 - Only tested with Docker version 19.03.10
+- Hosted on a personal nginx webserver on http://shiny.remocharles.ch/

 Have a nice day!